 A nursing necklace for a distracted baby not only keeps her occupied while nursing but also can be a great sensory activity for your baby.

-If you think your baby is teething, give them teether or something cold to chew on before feeding.
-I will help numb their gum and that may stop them from latching and unlatching while nursing.
+If you think your baby is teething, give them a teether or something cold to chew on before feeding.
+I will help numb their gum, and that may stop them from latching and unlatching while nursing.

 You can also offer them a teething necklace to chew on when they unlatch while nursing to save yourself from baby chewing on your nipple (ouch!).